-Institution Department Qualifications available (all postgraduate) Entry requirements (these may be incremental as students progress within the progress Programme structure and content (all part-time) University of Bangor School of Psychology Uiploma in teaching mindfulness MSc/MA in mindful- ness-based approaches Relevant clinical training (for MBC.1) 2.1 degree, though equivalent professional experience considered A professional qualification and context which provides setting for introduction of mindfulness-based approaches (this can be health, counselling, social care or education) At least three years experience within this professional setting Completion of an eight week MBCT, MBCT or Breathworks course prior to beginning the programme Frequent and regular practice for a year prior to beginning the programme Founded on MBSN, but with option to learn to facilitate MBCT Five weekends over each academic year 45 min daily practice Buddhist background Foundation of experiential practice Research module Mindfulness and individual therapy Assessed teaching practice University of Oxford Department of Psy- chiatry Master of studies degree in MBCT Applicants must be qualified clinicians Three years post qualification experience Previous knowledge of cognitive therapy Knowledge of mindfulness based approaches Two years with ten three day teaching blocks and two residential retreats (5-7 days) Personal practice/study of 6-7 h per week Theoretical basis of MBCT Aspects of Buddhist psychology Examination of clinical applications Examination of relationship between theory and applications University of Exeter Clinical Education and Research, College of Life and Environmental Science Certificate, diploma and MSc in MBCT First degree in psychology or cognate discipline Health professional qualification and/or UKCP or BAC accreditation At least two years post-qualification health/mental health experience A personal mindfulness practice.
-Basic CBT skills Personal Practice, initially in MBCT Retreats to deepen practice Peer presentations Supervised practice and placement Observation of MBCT MBCT theory and research Buddhist Psychological underpinnings to MBCT University of Aberdeen School of Education Studies in mindfulness PG cert, PG dip and MSc First degree A professional context in which to examine potential/actual applications of mindfulness Three experiential modules (mindfulness, compassion and Insight) in years one and two Professional enquiry and work-based project examining application(s) in professional context(s) in years two and three Assessments based on principles and experiences of practices, and professional applications perspective.
+Institution Department Qualifications available (all postgraduate) Entry requirements (these may be incremental as students progress within the programme) Programme structure and content (all part-time) University of Bangor School of Psychology Diploma in teaching mindfulness MSc/MA in mindful- ness-based approaches Relevant clinical training (for MBCT) 2.1 degree, though equivalent professional experience considered A professional qualification and context which provides setting for introduction of mindfulness-based approaches (this can be health, counselling, social care or education) At least three years experience within this professional setting Completion of an eight week MBCT, MBCT or Breathworks course prior to beginning the programme Frequent and regular practice for a year of the programme Frequent and regular practice for a year of the programme Founded on MBSR, but with option to learn to facilitate MBCT Five weekends over each academic year Far min daily practice Buddhist background Foundation of experiential practice Research module Mindfulness and individual therapy Assessed teaching practice University of Oxford Department of Psychiatry Master of studies degree in MBCT Applicants must be qualified clinicians Three years post qualification experience Previous knowledge of cognitive therapy Knowledge of mindfulness based approaches Two years with ten three day teaching blocks and two residential retreats (5-7 days) Personal practice/study of 6-7 h per week Theoretical basis of MBCT Aspects of Buddhist psychology Examination of clinical applications Examination of relationship between theory and applications University of Exeter Clinical Education and Research, College of Life and Environmental Science Certificate, diploma and MSc in MBCT First degree in psychology or cognate discipline Health professional qualification and/or UKCP or BAC accreditation At least two years post-qualification health/mental health experience A personal mindfulness practice.
+Basic Personal Practice, initially in MBCT Retreats to deepen practice Peer presentations Supervised practice and placement Observation of MBCT MBCT theory and research Buddhist Psychological underpinnings to MBCT University of Aberdeen School of Education Studies in mindfulness PG cert, PG dip and MSc • First degree • A professional context in which to examine potential/actual applications of mindfulness Three experiential modules (mindfulness, compassion and Insight) in years one and two Professional enquiry and work-based project examining application(s) in professional context(s) in years two and three Assessments based on principles and experiences of practices, and professional applications perspective.
 Data collected from/with students undertaking the studies in mindfulness MSc programme at the University of Aberdeen, is presented and discussed later in this paper.